tech-spaghetti/.github/profile/README.md

 - [Tech-Spaghetti Website](https://tech-spaghetti.com/)
 - [Subscribe](https://tech-spaghetti.com/subscribe/)

-This is a Tech-Spaghetti **Member Only** **Github Repository** for sharing blogs and newsletter codebases, proof of concepts, tutorials, etc.
+This is a Tech-Spaghetti Github Repository for sharing blogs and newsletter codebases, proof of concepts, tutorials, etc.

 ## Repositories